Mass flux given mass flowrate Solution

 How to Calculate Mass flux given mass flowrate?

-Mass flux given mass flowrate calculator uses Mass Flux(g) = Mass Flow Rate/(Number of Tubes*Distance between two Consequent Tubes*Height of Crack) to calculate the Mass Flux(g), The Mass flux given mass flowrate formula is defined as the contaminant mass moving across a unit area of porous media.
+Mass flux given mass flowrate calculator uses Mass Flux(g) = Mass Flow Rate/(Number of Tubes*Distance between two Consequent Tubes*Height of Crack) to calculate the Mass Flux(g), Mass flux given mass flowrate formula is defined as a method to quantify the rate of mass transfer per unit area in a system, facilitating the analysis of heat exchangers and other thermal processes in mechanical engineering.
 Mass Flux(g) is denoted by G symbol.

 How to calculate Mass flux given mass flowrate using this online calculator?
 To use this online calculator for Mass flux given mass flowrate, enter Mass Flow Rate (m), Number of Tubes (N), Distance between two Consequent Tubes (TP) & Height of Crack (hc) and hit the calculate button.
 Here is how the Mass flux given mass flowrate calculation can be explained with given input values -> 0.505051 = 4/(11*0.06*12).